Click the image above to watch the FREE Video Tutorial on AWS Storage Gateway

 File gateway supports clients connecting to the gateway using NFS v3 and v4.1.

-Microsoft Windows clients that support NFS v3 can connect to file gateway.
+Microsoft Windows clients that support SMB can connect to file gateway.

 The maximum size of an individual file is 5 TB.